Milano-R/erum2020-covidr-contest/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Send an email to covidrcontest@erum.io (for further direct communication down the road)
      - Subject: "Submission to CovidR: PR #00", where #00 is the number of this Pull Request
      - Content: A full link to this Pull Request
+     - Optionally include your social media profiles (Twitter, LinkedIn, Facebook): we will use them to `@mention` you while sharing the contribution through our channels.

 ---